Updates & Feedback Survey!

 - and so much more!

 Many thanks to everyone who has participated so far.
-Our next No-Touch Wellbeing events are taking place on October 13th at 7pm and October 18th at 1pm.
-Please find information about our upcoming Wellbeing Session here.
+Our next No-Touch Wellbeing events are taking place on December 8th at 7pm and December 20th at 1pm.
+Please find information about our upcoming Wellbeing Session here or on the Events page.

 Moving forward, we are planning to slowly transition to in-person Wellbeing Sessions.
 While adhering to COVID-19 safety regulations, these sessions will serve as more in-depth community health workshops.

-We are working to provide both the Cook Street Village Activity Centre and The Salvation Army Addictions & Rehabilitation Centre with on-site medical care and PPE.
+We are working to provide both the Cook Street Village Activity Centre and The Salvation Army Addictions & Rehabilitation Centre with on-site health and medical care.
 For this project, we continue to seek out community-minded Registered Nurses who are looking for part-time employment.

-In late September, we were thrilled to learn that we received funding from the Canadian Red Cross Society to deliver health information and protective supplies to vulnerable populations impacted by COVID-19.
-Our goal with this funding was to support local non-profit organizations working hard to serve our community during the pandemic by providing protective supplies such as masks, gloves, and hand sanitizer.
-We purchased enough supplies to deliver COVID-19 safety packages to the Cook Street Village Activity Centre, Salvation Army Addictions and Rehabilitation Centre, Retail Action Network, and Community Food Support Initiative.
+Thanks to generous funding from the Government of Canada and the Canadian Red Cross, we were able to distribute health information and protective supplies to vulnerable populations impacted by COVID-19.
+Our goal with this funding was to support local non-profit organizations working hard to serve our community during the pandemic by providing them with masks, gloves, and hand sanitizer.
+We distributed COVID-19 safety packages to the Cook Street Village Activity Centre, Salvation Army Addictions and Rehabilitation Centre, Retail Action Network, Community Food Support Initiative, and the Victoria Native Friendship Centre.
 These supplies will help keep staff, volunteers, and our community safe and healthy as we work through these challenging times.
 We are actively pursuing additional funding for this project to continue providing donations to these and other community-focused organizations.

 We are hopeful about these upcoming projects and about how the expansion of our work can better serve our community.
 That being said, YOU are the expert in what your community needs so please fill out our Feedback Survey.
 We value your perspective as Member-Owners and community members!